tchawla827/LeetEase/README.md

 ### CSRF Protection

-All state-changing API requests are protected with [Flask-SeaSurf](https://flask-seasurf.readthedocs.io).
-Install the `Flask-SeaSurf` package (add it to `backend/requirements.txt`).
-The backend issues a `_csrf_token` cookie which the React frontend sends back in the `X-CSRFToken` header for POST, PUT, PATCH and DELETE requests.
+All state-changing API requests require a CSRF token.
+The backend issues a `csrf_token` cookie for every response and the React frontend sends this value back in the `X-CSRFToken` header for POST, PUT, PATCH and DELETE requests.
+This is provided by **Flask-WTF**'s `CSRFProtect` extension.

+### CORS Configuration

+Cross-Origin requests are allowed from the URLs defined in the `CORS_ORIGINS` environment variable (comma separated).
+Credentials such as cookies are sent only to these allowed origins.

 ## Backend Environment Variables